 When you choose between repairing or replacing, it can be tempting to settle for the cheaper furnace repair in Allentown PA option.
 However, this isn’t always a good idea.
 You should seriously consider getting a modern replacement unit over your old one at all costs.
 This is because newer units are designed to be more durable and give you longer service.

 While a repair is initially cheaper, you’ll often have to keep spending more money trying to keep up with the repairs.
 Eventually, you’ll get to a point where the repairs become more costly than the original replacement would have been.
-Be smart about your decision, but ultimately, you should sway towards a replacement for everyone’s sake.
+Be smart about your decision, but ultimately, you should sway toward a replacement for everyone’s sake.